MishaHedman/ScriptBook-Case/README.md

 ## Business Activities

-* What specific problem is the company or project trying to solve? - Via script analysis, ScriptBook is able to predict the commercial appeal of a project and how much money it will make.
+* Via script analysis, ScriptBook is able to predict the commercial appeal of a project and how much money it will make.
 It acts as an added layer of advice when companies are deciding whether to “Greenlight”/spend money to create a project.

-* Who is the company's intended customer?
-Is there any information about the market size of this set of customers?
-Intended consumers are Movie studios, production companies, investors, talent agencies and distributors.
+* ScriptBooks's intended consumers are Movie studios, production companies, investors, talent agencies and distributors.

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?) - ScriptBook has a least 11 competitors in the market that do similar things by analyzing scripts, however,